ECHOES FROM ELAINE

 Franziska Blome - Director / Producer / Editor

-The Emmy-Award winning filmmaker has worked for 25 years in the documentary field, mostly on highly acclaimed films for public television.
+The Emmy-Award winning filmmaker has worked for almost 30 years in the documentary field, mostly on highly acclaimed films for public television.
 As the daughter-in-law of Sheila Walker, the protagonist at the heart of the film, Franziska has a direct connection to the story.
 Having lived in South Africa during Apartheid, and grown up in Germany, descending from a family with both supporters and opponents of the Third Reich, her perspective is informed by an intimate sense of the power of history, the pain of silence, and the value of reconciliation and reparations.

-Llewellyn Smith - Executive Producer / Co-director
+Llewellyn Smith - Executive Producer

 Llewellyn Smith has written, produced and directed groundbreaking documentary films for over thirty years and received numerous broadcasting honors, including the DuPont and Peabody Awards, and the Kavli Science Journalism Award.
 At the heart of his work are stories that explore how racial injustice is too often nourished by misuses of history and science.